On the Knob

-This was a little Friday night jaunt close to home with the twin objectives of proving the download of details to the Garmin and entertaining the kids for a while before bedtime.
+This was an easy little Friday night jaunt to Emerson Valley with the twin objectives of proving the download of details to the Garmin and entertaining the kids for a while before bedtime.
 Close to home, but nevertheless motorised.
 Some days only the car will do.

 So into the Batmobile for the rather short journey round to a local landmark know to us as Jimmy’s Knob.
 Don’t ask why, it just is.
 Jimmy’s Knob is home to Monkston Madgirl’s cache called 360.
 The girls loved this one because Jimmy’s Knob has a spiral path leading from car park to top.
 In Milton Keynes terms, the view from the top is good.
 You can see all the way round.
 Howe Park Wood on one side, city centre on the other.
 Shenley Brook school over there to the right of Morrisons and Bletchley over there behind the rapidly expanding new “Home of Rugby” The cache proved quite easy and is definitely worth hunting out just because the cache itself is a cunning little container.

 Next up was the Secret Bunker – EV by mafiu.
 This was only a couple of hundred yards away but far enough to go in the Arkansas Chug-a-bug.
 Parked up on the roadside in a housing estate which was really only just big enough to park in.
 Hope this is a quickie otherwise it’s likely the locals will call the Rozzers to get our car towed for causing an obstruction.